Engineer behind controversial manifesto is out at Google

-The Google engineer who wrote the 3,300-word memo criticizing the company's diversity efforts that has roiled Silicon Valley is out.
+The Google engineer who wrote the controversial 3,300-word memo criticizing the company's diversity efforts is out.

 A source inside the company told CNN Tech that James Damore, the employee behind the memo, was no longer in an online directory that lists every Google (GOOGL, Tech30) employee on Tuesday.
 He was listed on Monday night.